-You should protect your investment by making sure you are building on your own property and by recognizing the setback requirements of the local municipality’s zoning by-laws.
+You should protect your investment by making sure that you are building on your own property and by recognizing the setback requirements of the local municipality’s zoning by-laws.
 A mislocated fence, driveway or carport can cause legal problems and extra construction costs.
 Before you build, let a licensed surveyor determine your property boundaries and replace any missing survey monuments.
-Allowing a surveyor to mark the location of your fence or building on site before construction begins will also ensure that you meet setback requirements and other restrictions enforced by the Municipality in their zoning By-Laws.
+Allowing a surveyor to mark the location of your fence or building on site before construction begins will also ensure that you meet setback requirements and other restrictions enforced by the Municipality in its zoning By-Laws.
 Failure to comply with zoning By-Laws could result in a “Stop Work “ order, the non-advancement of mortgage funds, or the loss of a future sale.

 If You Are Dividing Land

 The Land Registration System typically requires a legal survey for an owner to subdivide land.